dianbanjiu/FlipSwitcher/README.md

 ### Prerequisites

 - Windows 10 (1903+) or Windows 11
-- .NET 8.0 Runtime

 ### Installation

-1. Download the latest release from [Releases](https://github.com/dianbanjiu/FlipSwitcher/releases)
+1. Download `FlipSwitcher-windows-x64-Setup.exe` from [Releases](https://github.com/dianbanjiu/FlipSwitcher/releases)
-2. Extract and run `FlipSwitcher.exe`
+2. Run the installer and follow the prompts
-3. The app will start in the system tray
+3. The app will start in the system tray after installation

 ### Building from Source